cbruegg/cbruegg.github.io/blog/2024-10-30-compose-compat.md

 ### Idea 2: Wait for the host apps to update

 Unfortunately we also can't just wait for the host app to upgrade to Compose 1.7.
-As there can only be a single Compose version on the classpath, the moment the app depends on Compose 1.7, our SDKs would cause runtime crashes as they are trying to call Compose 1.6-APIs that are no longer available or changed in Compose 1.7.
+As there can only be a single Compose version on the classpath, the moment the app depends on Compose 1.7, our SDK would cause runtime crashes as it is trying to call Compose 1.6-APIs that are no longer available or changed in Compose 1.7.

 Using a naive approach, all internal and external modules using experimental Compose APIs of an app have to move to Compose 1.7 at the same time.